Plastic Surgery, Beauty, Skin Care Message Boards & Blogs

 that caused the pain it originally did get alot better.
 Levelled out but nver all better.
 Although unrelated maybe my cervix seems to have dropped too as I have to check my iud.
 I used to not be able to reach my cervix without pushing or without sitting- Now I have no problem.
 I hope it's not uterine colapse too but I am feeling

 If you can afford the Urogynecologist go.
 Call your ins. if you haven't and find out since theyare a specialist how payment might be lower.
-For us, if there is not one in the area and we have to go out of netword they cover it as if it were.
-Speak to them in person.
-Also, they make 1 time exceptions, at least mine does.
-It is worth the time to call them if not.

 I had this done.
 I had a vaginal hysterectomy due to severe uterine prolapse 2 years ago done by a ob/gyn.
 Well, I should have gone with a urogynocologist.
 My bladder prolapsed and I then had my TT and bladder surgeries (and rectocele) done together in April of this year.
 So far everything is A-okay Happy with both procedures.
 I strongly suggest going to a urogynocologist.
 They are surgeons who specialize in this area.
 You mentioned you are only 24.
 Are you absolutely positive you are done having babies?
 If there's any doubt in your mind, wait.
 And also, you could probably have the uro tie your tubes while doing the bladder Good luck and feel free to ask me any questions you may have.
 I have done tons of research on this stuff.